 Want to make a sustainable difference at Brookhaven?
 Do something about it!
-There are many ways to work toward a more environmentally-friendly lifestyle on campus.
+There are many ways to become more environmentally-friendly and socially aware on campus.
 You can also be proactive in your community and participate.

 The Green Team Coalition is composed of Brookhaven College students and employees who share a common mission: to create an educated, engaged, Earth-wise community at Brookhaven College dedicated to advancing the principles of sustainability to benefit our campus, our community and our planet.
 GTC meets regularly to work on projects and activities that promote sustainability principles – environmental integrity, economic vitality and social equity.
 Contact Carrie Schweitzer to join!